ManuelAlejandrG/hello-world/README.md

 # hello-world
 It´s only a repository

-I´m MAG and only I am a students more.
+I´m MAG and only I am a student more.